LokiJS-Forge/LokiDB/docs/ranged_indexes.md

 Other implementations such as the "Red-Black" balanced binary search tree algorithms are less strictly balanced so they may have slightly faster inserts, updates, and removes while potentially having slightly slower lookups/finds.

-## If i implement my own RangedIndex, how might I register and use that IRangedIndex implemenation?
+## If I implement my own RangedIndex, how might I register and use that IRangedIndex implemenation?

 Typescript example (may provide javascript example in the future) :
 ```typescript